 On the 20th of May, we started on the Ducuale Grande Bridge in Condega, Nicaragua.
 The community hand dug the foundation excavations prior to our arrival on site.
 When Dan, the other Bridges to Prosperity (B2P) volunteer on the project, and I surveyed the location and depths, we found that some additional excavation was needed to square up the excavations with the bridge centerline.
 We adjusted the centerline to use as much of the existing excavations as possible.
 The excavation for one of the towers had to be completely redone and moved three meters, but six community volunteers completed the new dig in only a few hours!

-helping to bend rebar at Condega’s community center
+has been helping to bend rebar at Condega’s

 The bridge is in the town, and our materials are stored in the community center in the town square—a few minutes’ walk from the bridge site.
 As the day progresses, people arrive home from work, and more and more eyes watch us work at the community center.
 Throughout the week, we worked in the square cutting and bending rebar.